Sahar110201/habit-tracker/README.md

 In the Repository:

--Click Code
+- Click Code
--Select "Download Zip"
+- Select "Download Zip"

 Using Visual Code Studio:

--Extract the folder and open it in Visual Studio -Click Go Live
+- Extract the folder and open it in Visual Studio
+- Click Go Live
--Run the Website
+- Run the Website

 # Team Members and their contributions: